apexfarm/ApexDI/README.md

 ### 3.1 Module Creation

-A module is defined with a class inherited from `DI.Module`.
+A module can be defined with a class inherited from `DI.Module`.
 Override method `void configure(DI.ServiceCollection services)` to register services into it.
-A module can be resolved later with `DI.getModule(Type moduleType)` API, it will be resolved as singleton, so the same instance is returned for the same module class.
+A module can be resolved as a singleton with `DI.getModule(Type moduleType)` API, so the same instance is always returned for the same module class.

 ```java
 public class LogModule extends DI.Module {